 This article will educate you on what functions are affected at each level of injury, how to recover, and provide suggestions for coping.

 The thoracic spinal cord innervates the muscles and skin that make up the inner regions of your arms as well as your chest and trunk.

 The higher the level of your spinal cord injury, the more functions will be affected.
-This occurs because brain signals will not be able to get past the injury site.
+This occurs because brain signals are not able to get past the injury site.
 Level of injury refers to the lowest region of the spinal cord where normal feeling and motor control exists.

-For example, a T1 spinal cord injury will affect control and sensation not only at the T1 level, but also all levels below.
+For example, a T1 spinal cord injury will affect control and sensation innervated at the T2 level of injury below .
 However, depending on the severity of injury, some functions may still be able to receive messages from the brain.

 As you can see in the diagram below, the areas of skin innervated by the thoracic region are very closely aligned and will result in similar effects.
 Therefore, we’ll describe the thoracic levels of injury in 2 general sections:

 Photo Credit: Ralf Stephan